Talent Management

 A manager who has completed a leadership curriculum part 1, 2, 3 and returns to the company full of enthusiasm will certainly not be a better manager.
 It just has more information to fall back on.
 Here it is important – and this should be the task of personnel development in the future – to create spaces for experience that make it necessary to really apply the impulses and information gained.

-For example, a peer group of potential candidates can carry out a real project under mutual supervision.
+A peer group of potential candidates can, for example, carry out a real project under mutual supervision.
 This project should have real “business relevance”.
 One such peer group of one of our customers is currently developing a “leadership model” in collaboration with HR and management.
 In this way, the young managers experience “live” application of the “project manager skills” they have acquired.

-So far, traditional personnel development has fallen short here, as most companies do not really support the transfer of seminar experience into the company environment.
+So far, traditional personnel development has fallen short at this point, as the transfer of seminar experience into the operational environment is not really supported by most companies.

 >> Read here: